machinewrapped/gpt-subtrans/readme.md

 - `-m`, `--model`:
   Specify the [AI model](https://docs.anthropic.com/claude/docs/models-overview#model-comparison) to use for translation.
 This should be the full model name, e.g. `claude-3-haiku-20240307`

+### Local Server specific arguments
+- `-s`, `--server`:
+  The address the server is running on, including port (e.g. http://localhost:1234).
+Should be provided by the server

+- `-e`, `--endpoint`:
+  The API function to call on the server, e.g. `/v1/completions`.
+Choose an appropriate endpoint for the model running on the server.

+- `--chat`:
+  Specify this argument if the endpoint expects requests in a conversation format - otherwise it is assumed to be a completion endpoint.

+- `--systemmessages`:
+  If using a conversation endpoint, translation instructions will be sent as the "system" user if this flag is specified.

+- `-k`, `--apikey`:
+  Local servers shouldn't need an api key, but the option is provided in case it is needed for your setup.

+- `-m`, `--model`:
+  The model will usually be determined by the server, but the option is provided in case you need to specify it.

 ## Project File

 **Note** If you are using the GUI a project file is created automatically when you open a subtitle file for the first time, and updated automatically.